TELECOMMUNICATIONS ENGINEERING DEGREES AND CAREERS

 Typically, telecommunications engineers hold bachelor's degrees in electrical engineering and enter their field in an apprentice-type role, gaining practical experience working closely with a senior-level telecommunications engineer.
 Students interested in obtaining a master's degree can pursue advanced training in electrical or telecommunications engineering.

 Telecommunications engineers are part of the larger field of electrical engineering.
-According to the U.S. Bureau of Labor Statistics' 2018-19 Occupational Outlook Handbook, the median national annual salary for electrical engineers is $94,210, while electronics engineers earned $99,210.
+According to the U.S. Bureau of Labor Statistics' 2022 Occupational Employment Statistics, the median national annual salary for electrical engineers is $103,320, while electronics engineers earned $108,170.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.